barra1212/pixelphoto/README.md

 Before pushing to Heroku, Travis Continuous Integration was connected to the Github Repository.
 This is very useful in highlighting flaws in your construction or potential errors before deployment. e.g. some dependencies auto added to your requirements.txt file in the Cloud9 environment may not be required (or not work) in a live environment like Heroku and Travis will spot these for you.
 You can upgrade or delete as necessary.

-A Github Respository was initialized `git init` very early in production so all sensitive environment variables were saved in and retrieved from my env.py file at the top level of the project.
+A Github Respository was initialized `git init` very early in development so all sensitive environment variables were saved in and retrieved from my env.py file at the top level of the project.
 This file was listed in a `.gitignore` file thus ensuring that the sensitive credentials remain private and never pushed to the public repository.

+You should save and secure your sensitive data in a similar manner.
+Never push to public depository.

 - Django SECRET_KEY
 - Stripe KEYS
 - Gmail CREDENTIALS
 - PostgreSQL live DB URL
 - Amazon AWS KEYS

-During production on Cloud9 a local SQLite3 database was used and media images and static files were stored locally.
+During development on Cloud9 a local SQLite3 database was used and media images and static files were stored locally.

 The live site on Heroku uses a cloud based PostgreSQL database and media images and static files are stored on Amazon Simple Storage Service (Amazon S3), an object storage service that offers industry-leading scalability, data availability, security, and performance.